ajayd12/demo-repo/readMe.md

 # How To Get Started
- ###Try out the included Mac and iPhone example apps
+<h3>Try out the included Mac and iPhone example apps